 Open door policy purpose

-Our Open Door company policy reflects our commitment to transparent and flexible communication between managers and team members.
-Our employees should be free to speak openly to their supervisors, or other managers and directors.
+Our open door policy in business reflects our commitment to transparent and flexible communication between managers and team members.

 Managers should have their office door open so employees can approach them easily to: